 One of the best Zen Temple in Kyoto has beautiful zen gardens.

 There are two zen gardens.
 The Cho-on-tei garden is a simple and refined Zen garden.
-It has “San-zon-seki”, a set of 3 stones that represent of the Buddha and 2 Zen monks, and maple trees are all placed to create a beautiful view.
+It has “San-zon-seki”, a set of 3 stones that represent of the Buddha and two Zen monks, and maple trees are all placed to create a beautiful view.
+Maple trees are colored late at Kennin-ji’s zen garden.
+Visitors can admire a beautiful view from a fine tatami room in autumn.

 The other garden is based on the famous 〇△▢ work by Sengai Gibon, a monk of Shofuku-ji Temple, Japan’s oldest Zen Temple.
 The idea behind the”circle, triangle, square” is that all things in this universe can be represented by these forms.